Second-Order Regular Variation and Second-Order Approximation of Hawkes Processes: Introduction

 First introduced by Hawkes in \cite{Hawkes1971a,Hawkes1971b} to model cross-dependencies between earthquakes and their aftershocks, Hawkes processes and their generalizations have become a powerful tool to model a variety of phenomena in biology and neuroscience \cite{HorstXu2021,Pernice2011}, sociology and criminology \cite{Crane2008,Mohler2011} and, in particular, finance.
 Applications in finance range from intraday transaction dynamics \cite{Bauwens2009,Bowsher2007} to asset price processes \cite{BacryDelattreHoffmannMuzy2013} and volatility modeling \cite{ElEuchFukasawaRosenbaum2018,HorstXu2022,JaissonRosenbaum2015,JaissonRosenbaum2016}, and from limit order book modelling \cite{HorstXu2019} to financial contagion \cite{SahaliaCacho-DiazLaeven2015,Giesecke2011,JorionZhang2009}.
 We refer to \cite{BacryMastromatteoMuzy2015} for a review of Hawkes processes and their applications in finance.

-Under suitable first/second-order regular variation conditions on the kernel function, we establish second-order approximations for both the mean $\mathbf{E}[N(t)]$ and the variance ${\rm Var}(N(t))$ of a Hawkes process.
+Under suitable first/second-order regular variation conditions on the kernel function, we establish second-order approximations for both the mean $\mathbf{E}[N(t)]$ and the variance ${\rm Var}(N(t))$ of a {\sl non-stationary} Hawkes process; some asymptotics for {\sl stationary} Hawkes processes are established in, e.g.~\cite[Section 12.4]{Bremaud2020}.
 Our results identify the average number of child events triggered by a mother event as well as the release of self-excitation, and the dispersion of child events as the key determinants of the asymptotic behavior of Hawkes processes.
-Specifically, we prove that both the mean and the variance of a Hawkes process can always be approximated by a polynomial function modified by a regularly varying function, i.e., as $t\to\infty$, \beqnn \mathbf{E}[N(t)] \sim C_1 \cdot t^{\alpha_1} + \varepsilon_1(t) \quad\mbox{and}\quad {\rm Var}(N(t)) \sim C_2 \cdot t^{\alpha_2} + \varepsilon_2(t). \eeqnn Here, $\alpha_1,\alpha_2$ are two positive constants determined by the average number of child events and the release of self-excitation, and $ \varepsilon_1, \varepsilon_2$ are two regularly varying functions that describe the dispersion of child events.
+Specifically, we prove that both the mean and the variance of a Hawkes process can always be approximated by a polynomial function modified by a regularly varying function, i.e., as $t\to\infty$, \beqnn \mathbf{E}[N(t)] \sim C_1 \cdot t^{\alpha_1} + \varepsilon_1(t) \quad\mbox{and}\quad {\rm Var}(N(t)) \sim C_2 \cdot t^{\alpha_2} + \varepsilon_2(t). \eeqnn Here, $\alpha_1,\alpha_2$ are two positive constants determined by the average number of child events respectively, the release of self-excitation, and $ \varepsilon_1, \varepsilon_2$ are two regularly varying functions that describe the dispersion of child events.
 Depending on the tail behaviour of the kernel function, the functions $\varepsilon_i$ may be ``very close to the first-order approximation'' in the sense that $\varepsilon_i(t) = t^{\alpha_i - \eta} \ell_i(t)$ for some $\eta \in [0,\alpha_i]$ and some slowly varying function $\ell_i$ that converges (possibly slowly) to zero as $t \to \infty$.
 We emphasize that $\eta$ may be zero.
 In other words, the first-order approximations $C_i t^{\alpha_i}$ of the mean and variance may not be good approximations, except in the very long run, in which case the second-order correction terms $\varepsilon_i$ need to be accounted for when approximating $\mathbf{E}[N(t)]$ and ${\rm Var}(N(t))$.

 As a concrete example, we provide the exact second-order approximation for Hawkes processes with Mittag-Leffler kernel, which are also known as a \textit{fractional Hawkes process}.
-Fractional Hawkes processes have been widely used to model the complex systems that enjoy both self-exciting property and long-range dependence.
+Fractional Hawkes processes have been widely used to model the complex systems that enjoy both self-exciting property and long-range dependence; see \cite{BondiPulidoScotti2024,DavisBaeumerWang2024,KetelbutersHainaut2022}.